TEQUILA BROOKS, International and Comparative Labor Law Scholar

 Tequila Brooks is an International and Comparative Labor Law Scholar in the Washington, D.C. metropolitan area.
 She blogs for A Little Bit of Lime, IntLawGrrls, the American Bar Association's International Employment Lawyer and The Huffington Post.
 She has extensive experience in practicing, writing, presenting, teaching, and consulting in the area of international and comparative labor & employment law and policy.
 She spent 5 1/2 years serving as Labor Law Advisor with the North American Commission for Labor Cooperation and is co-author of NAFTA and NAALC: Twenty-Five Years of Trade-Labour Linkage Second Edition (Wolters Kluwer, 2019).
 She is fluent in Spanish and proficient in French.
 Ms. Brooks received her J.D. and M.A. in Latin American Studies from the University of New Mexico in Albuquerque, New Mexico in 1997 and her B.A. in Liberal Arts from St. John’s College in Annapolis, Maryland in 1991.
 She received a Master's of Law degree in International and European Labour and Social Security Law from Tilburg University Law School in Tilburg, Netherlands in 2012 and a Master's of Law degree. in International and Comparative Law from the George Washington University Law School in Washington, DC in 2010.
 Ms. Brooks is currently pursuing a Ph.D. in Law as an External Researcher at Tilburg University.
 Her dissertation focuses on Working Women and International Trade.
-She currently serves on the Board of the DC Chapter of the Labor and Employment Relations Association.
+She serves as Membership Secretary on the Board of the DC Chapter of the Labor and Employment Relations Association.

 BIOGRAPHY OF TEQUILA BROOKS